emmz3230/Routing-Controller-Doc/docs/Creating-Instanes-of-classes-from-action-params.md

 }
 ```

-If `User` is an interface - then simple literal object will be created.
-If its a class - then instance of this class will be created.
+If `User` is an interface, the system creates a simple literal object..
+If its a class - Then, the system creates an instance of this class.

 This technique works with `@Body`, `@Param`, `@QueryParam`, `@BodyParam`, and other decorators.
 Learn more about class-transformer and how to handle more complex object constructions [here](https://github.com/typestack/class-transformer).
-This behaviour is enabled by default.
-If you want to disable it simply pass `classTransformer: false` to createExpressServer method.
-Alternatively you can disable transforming for [individual controllers or routes](https://github.com/typestack/routing-controllers/?tab=readme-ov-file#selectively-disable-requestresponse-transforming).
+This behavior activates by default.
+If you want to turn off it simply pass `classTransformer: false` to createExpressServer method.you can turn off transforming for [individual controllers or routes](https://github.com/typestack/routing-controllers/?tab=readme-ov-file#selectively-disable-requestresponse-transforming).